ignaciollado/rest_tramits/README.md

 ## REST requirements

+- First you get the END-POINTS and a user/password from IDI
-- First you need to login with a valid user/password suplied by IDI
+- Second you need to login with a valid user/password suplied by IDI
-- Then you need to get the token generated when you do a valid login
+- Third you need to get the token generated when you do a valid login
-- Finally you consume the REST
+- Finally, passing the token, you consume the REST you need